nathanaelstorm/hello-world/README.md

 # hello-world
-just a hello world program to get to know how to use github
+"""just a hello world program in python to get to know how to use github""" print('hello world')